-Section 214 of WRDA 2000 as amended, is designed to enable the Los Angeles District Regulatory Division to expedite the processing of public projects.
-Participating entities can expect some of their permit applications to receive expedited processing, and to the degree we consider it appropriate, they can set priorities.
-LADWP's augmentation of the Regulatory Division budget could allow us to hire additional staff, increasing the size of the pool from which we would assign staff to expedite these permit applications.
-The result for participants should be streamlined permit application processing, new tools to resolve ESA and other issues, and a more predictable timeline for obtaining a permit.
+Section 214 of WRDA 2000, as amended, is designed to enable the U.S. Army Corps of Engineer Districts to expedite the processing of public projects.
+Participating entities can expect some of their permit applications to receive expedited processing, and to the degree the Corps considers it appropriate, they can set priorities.
+LA Metro's augmentation of the Corps Regulatory Division budget could allow us to hire additional staff resources, increasing the size of the pool from which we would assign staff to expedite the processing of these permit applications.
+The result for participants should be more efficient permit application processing, new tools to resolve ESA and other issues, and a more predictable timeline for obtaining a Corps permit.

-We do not expect expediting the permit application review of LADWP projects to negatively impact the Los Angeles District's Regulatory Program, or to increase the time to process permit applications that are not subsidized by funds contributed under Section 214 of the Water Resources Development Act of 2000 funding agreement.
-Reference documents and programmatic tools developed by the funding would also be available to the general public, as applicable.
+We do not expect expediting the permit application review of LA Metro projects to negatively impact the Los Angeles District's Regulatory Program, or to increase the time to process permit applications that are not subsidized by funds contributed under a Section 214 of the Water Resources Development Act of 2000 funding agreements.
+Reference documents and programmatic tools developed by the provided funding would also be available to, and benefit the general public, as applicable.
 We expect the benefits of implementing this program to translate into an enhanced evaluation capability for all Regulatory Program participants.